Nina Nelson, Chair

 Students are encouraged to study with dance professionals whenever possible and to afford themselves the opportunity for study with artists-in-residence on Western’s campus.
 Limited scholarships may be available for off-campus study.
 For specific information, contact the Department of Dance.

 Performance and Choreographic Opportunities

 Students have a variety of opportunities to perform in department concerts, informal showings, graduating presentations, special class-related performances, university musicals and operas, and the department performing ensemble.
-Students must be enrolled for credit in and regularly attending at least one 1000, 2000 or 3000-level major technique course during rehearsal and performance periods and be in good academic standing in order to perform in department concerts.
+Students must be enrolled in and regularly attending at least one major technique course during rehearsal and performance periods and be in good academic standing in order to perform in department concerts.
 Students whose cumulative GPA falls below 2.0 may not audition for or perform in formal dance concerts.
 The department is committed to publicly presenting the dances of students who demonstrate choreographic excellence.
 Special opportunities in performance and choreography are available on- and off-campus and are posted as they occur.